Loan Fraud Defense Attorneys in Los Angeles

 - You may struggle to find a place to rent or buy.
 You are going to have a hard time getting a mortgage with a record following you around.

 - Your friends and family may look at you differently.
 Some might stick around during this time, while others may not.

-The attorneys at Werksman Jackson & Quinn LLP know just how much a negative impact criminal charges can have on your life.
+The attorneys at Werksman Jackson & Quinn LLP know just how devastating criminal charges can impact your life.
 Your reputation and close relationships are likely in shambles.
-You may not know what to do next, or who to turn to for help.
+You may not know what to do next, or where to turn to for help.
 Thankfully, we have years of experience as criminal defense attorneys, and we know how to guide you through the trial process.
-Call us today at (213) 688-0460 so that we can sit down and discuss how we can help you.
+Call us today at (213) 688-0460 so we can sit down and discuss how we can help you.